jothi-prasath/movie-radar/README.md

 # Now Playing Movies using TMDB API
-A Flask web application that displays latest now playing movies in based on language.
+A Flask web application that displays latest now playing movies based on language.

 This application uses the free [TMDB](https://www.themoviedb.org) (The Movie Database) API.